 Ross: There was a scene I remembered where it was almost like he was in a catatonic state of depression.

-BH: There are a lot of things that fall apart for the character.
+BH: There’s a lot of things that fall apart for the character.
 Very few of them are irreversible.
 They’re all things that he spilled on the carpet.
 And that stain is not coming out.
 He’s a kid who thinks, “We can just clean it up.
 No, it’s fine.”
 And that’s the scene when he realizes that he’s crossed the point of no return.
 And that’s obvious to the other two characters and to the audience.
 But it’s not obvious to him.
 And there are people that are like that.
 Everyone is like that in some way at some point.
 Everyone has done something when they burned a bridge behind them and than, they look back and are honestly surprised that they can’t cross it.
 That they can’t go back to square one with someone.
 So yeah, that’s the scene where Josh realizes, “Oh, my life is different now that I’ve done this.
 My marriage is different.
 I’m going to be a different father.
 My husband is going to view me as a different father.”
 And that’s a scary place to be in for any person.

 Ross: So how does it change the relationship, you think, as it moves forward?
 How does the relationship proceed in the new version?

-BH: Moving forward from that– I mean Alex does something in that scene that most everyone can’t believe.
+BH: Moving forward from that– I mean, Alex does something in that scene that most everyone can’t believe.
 He lets me go back to my boyfriend.
 And that’s part of the show where a lot of people start to divide and start to follow one character through the rest of the play and really side with someone, and really side against someone else.
 That’s the part of the show where Alex does, literally, everything he can to keep this marriage working.
 And Josh still goes back to his boyfriend.

-Ross: Whose side are you on?
+Ross: What are your thoughts on that?
+Who’s side are you on?

 BH: It depends on the night.
 It really does.
 I mean, again, I’m not the kind of person that Josh is.
 I’m a lot more cautious than he is.
-But a lot of other people will read that as spontaneity, read that as a carefree, just goes whichever way the wind takes him personality.
+But a lot of other people will read that as spontaneity, read that as a care-free, just goes which ever way the wind takes him personality.
 There’s a lot that’s attractive about that.
 There’s a lot of people that watch the show and side with him the whole time, so, I’m actually not here to judge Josh.
 I’m here to try and find every little way I can to justify what he goes through, because it is an honest thing that people go through all the time in marriage.
 And marriages survive.
 So it’s not for me to say, “Oh, I can’t believe that he does–” Because people do what they do.

 [David Merten arrives at this moment, and joins in with the conversation.]